 reveals the previously untold story of how a young officer took charge of a submarine during a vicious depth-charge attack and, with the help of a couple of Chief Petty Officers and brave crewmembers, saved the boat.
 It, too, is pubished by Caliber/Penguin and is also available in an audio-book version.
 He has also published a collaboration with syndicated radio personalties Rick Burgess and Bill "Bubba" Bussey on the New York Times

-Don Keith's most recent historical work is another WWII submarine non-fiction book based on the life and exploits of Commander Dudley "Mush" Morton, the war's first submarine "ace" and one of its most inspiring and controversial personalities.
-UNDERSEA WARRIOR is now available wherever books are sold.
-The latest biography is the amazing and inspirational story of a man whose life experiences would make Horatio Alger look like a pessimist.
+In 2011, Don Keith published another historical work, UNDERSEA WARRIOR, about the life and exploits of Commander Dudley "Mush" Morton, World War II's first submarine "ace" and one of its most inspiring and controversial personalities.
+The latest biographies include the amazing and inspirational story of a man whose life experiences would make Horatio Alger look like a pessimist.
 MATTIE C.'s BOY tells the story of Shelley Stewart, who grew up challenged by poverty, family cruelty, brutal racism and more to become one of the country's top radio broadcasting personalities, a successful businessman, and one of the key players in the human rights movement in Birmingham, Alabama, in the 1960s.
+Plus DREAM ON, the true story of Steve Skipper, who was a brutal enforcer for the Crips gang but overcame that life to become one of our most honored artists.

 Don lives in Indian Springs Village, Alabama, with his wife, Charlene.
 He is also an active "ham" radio operator (call sign N4KC

-), is a member of the Alabama Writers' Forum and actively supports local and statewide literacy efforts.
-Don's latest project
+He is a member of the Alabama Writers' Forum and the Alabama Writers Conclave and actively supports local and statewide literacy efforts.
+Don's latest volunteer project

 is an effort to encourage people to capture and publish oral histories and other material from those who have been eyewitnesses to and experienced historical events.

-He and Charlene have three children--Andy, Gary and Erin--and three special grandchildren, Laci, Alexa, and Jackson.
+He and Charlene have three children--Andy, Gary and Erin--and five special grandchildren, Laci, Alexa, Jackson, Emily, and Samantha.